chrlen/pure-probabilistic-programming/README.md

 ## Inference Diagnostics

+This section contains publications that focus on methodology for the diagnosis of inference algorithms.

 ### General

 - [Gelman1997](https://projecteuclid.org/euclid.aoap/1034625254) Weak convergence and optimal scaling of random walk Metropolis algorithms

 ### R Convergence Measures

+The R-Convergence Measures provide means to asses the convergence of Markov chain Monte-Carlo methods like Hamiltonian Monte-Carlo or NUTS.

 - [Gelman1992](https://projecteuclqid.org/euclid.ss/1177011136) Inference from Iterative Simulation Using Multiple Sequences
 - [Brooks1998](http://www.stat.columbia.edu/~gelman/research/published/brooksgelman2.pdf) General Methods for Monitoring Convergence of Iterative Simulations